mfwolffe/mfwolffe.github.io/_pages/about.md

 Educational Work
 ------
 I currently work as a tutor/teaching assistant in and around the Shenandoah Valley area.
-I cover college-level courses in chemistry, computer science, mathematics, and others.
+I cover college-level courses in chemistry, computer science, and mathematics.
 I thoroughly enjoy teaching, and hope to one day be able to work as a professor.
-In the past I have provided inexpensive private tuba and euphonium lessons to students who enjoy music making, but are unsure of whether they wish to study formally.
+In the past I have provided inexpensive private tuba and euphonium lessons to students who enjoy music making, but are unsure of whether they wish to study music formally.

 <!-- Create content & metadata
 ------